cjohnson496/HL7-Syntax-Highlighting/README.md

 - Windows: <kbd>super+shift+p</kbd>, then type <kbd>ss hl7</kbd>
 - OS X: <kbd>command+shift+p</kbd>, then type <kbd>ss hl7</kbd>

+#  Disclaimer
+> THIS CODE IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.

 # Info / Reference

 ### Sublime Text